mezis/mezis.github.com/_drafts/remote.md

 approximation of effort delivered.
 We extract this data from Pivotal Tracker's API.
-This measure is dependent on team maturity (how long has the team been working together?), average experience (senior engineers deliver 3 to 5 times the work once onboarded; senior product managers and experienced lead developers act as a multiplier up to x2), and part of the project lifecycle.
+This measure is dependent on team maturity (how long has the team been working together?), average experience (senior engineers deliver 3 to 5 times the work once on-boarded; senior product managers and experienced lead developers act as a multiplier up to x2), and part of the project lifecycle.
 We have over 18 months of historical data on this metric.

 Our execution processes when we started hiring remotes were already well-oiled, and we were planning to keep adapting them anyway.
-In particular, our estimation practices ("how many points for this chunk of spec'ed out work?") haven't changed much over time.
+In particular, our estimation practices ("how many points for this chunk of spec'd out work?") haven't changed much over time.
 2 points is supposed to cost a day of work for a typical engineer, and ends up taking a bit more, so typically we'd churn through 6 points per week, per person on average.